lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in C
-The intention of this repository is to provide a framework in C which mirrors that of the Arduino framework.
+This repository provides a framework in  Standard C which mirrors that of the Arduino framework.
 This allows a student to program the ATmega328P using C in a relatively familar context.
 The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
 It also allows someone to learn how to program an embedded microcontroller in an easier environment than one like the Raspberry Pi Pico (32-bit microcontroller).

 In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
 The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).
 ## Arduino Framework  and standard C Replacement Routines
+Much of the C Standard Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
+I recommend having a link to the online manual open while developing code.
+The code in this repository is the code required to program the Uno using similar routines as in the Arduino Framework.

 ### Arduino Framework
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal.
 	* pin = Arduino UNO Pin Number, must have a "\~" in its name (3, 5, 6, 9, 10, 11)
-	* n = n/255 Duty Cycle, i.e; n=127, 127/255 = 49.8% duty cycle
+	* n = n/255 Duty Cycle, i.e; n=127, 127/255 \~= 50% duty cycle
 	* Pin PWM Frequencies
 		* UNO pin 3/PD3, 488.3Hz
 		* UNO pin 5/PD5, 976.6Hz